denten-books/plain-text/2-surface.md

 pry open and to scrutinize otherwise magical textual black boxes.

-Extant models of literary transmission assume movement through passive and imitable media.
+Extant models of literary transmission assume movement through passive and immutable media.
 Paper offers the document of record, which, once archived, does not change its contents.
 By using forensic techniques like genetic criticism, it is therefore possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
 In some contexts, we may even